 Isolate the Area

+Some major renovations often require scaffolding to provide temporary structure to support crews and materials to aid in the construction, check them out here.
 The next thing you’ll want to do is ensure the renovation area is isolated from the rest of the house.
 Speak to your contractor and ask them to minimize the debris as much as possible and to take steps to ensure the rest of the house doesn’t get dirty in the process.
 This could involve asking them to enter the house through the back door, or asking that they wear protective bags over their shoes to avoid traipsing dust through other areas of your property.
 You can also install tarps over door frames if the job is expected to be large.

 Clean Up Daily

 Many people think they can forget about cleaning up the renovation area until after it has been completed.
 However, this can be a large job.
 Instead, get house cleaning services to keep the area clean daily.
 This will help reduce the amount of dust and debris that is able to enter the remainder of your property.